zeromq/czmq/README.md

     //  For example, on Mac OS X, zbeacon cannot bind to 255.255.255.255 which is
     //  the default when there is no specified interface.
 If the environment
     //  variable ZSYS_INTERFACE is set, use that as the default interface name.
+    //  Setting the interface to "*" means "use all available interfaces".
     CZMQ_EXPORT void
         zsys_set_interface (const char *value);